User activity monitoring: Contractors

 Contractors are used in organizations to complete information technology operational tasks.
 Remote vendors that have access to company data are risks.
 Even with no malicious intent, an external user like a contractor is a major security liability.

 Users

 70% of regular business users admitted to having access to more data than necessary.
 Generalized accounts give regular business users access to classified company data.
 This makes insider threats a reality for any business that uses generalized accounts.

 IT users

 Administrator accounts are heavily monitored due to the high-profile nature of their access.
 However, current log tools can generate “log fatigue” on these admin accounts.
 Log fatigue is the overwhelming sensation of trying to handle a vast amount of logs on an account as a result of too many user actions.
 Harmful user actions can easily be overlooked with thousands of user actions being compiled every day.

 Overall risk

 According to the Verizon Data Breach Incident Report, “The first step in protecting your data is in knowing where it is and who has access to it.”
-In today's IT environment, “there is a lack of oversight and control over how and who among employees has access to confidential, sensitive information.”
-This apparent gap is one of many factors that have resulted in a major number of security issues for companies.